-The California Chapter also offers a study guide, which can be obtained from Kimin February 2006.
+guide, which can be obtained from Kimberly Christensen, the chapter Professional Development Officer, by emailing sponsibility is to serve the public interest her at Kchristensen@elsegundo.org.
+The with compassion for the welfare of all deadline for applying for the May exam people.
+Doing so will convey the sense has not been announced but will likely be that we are concerned with the highest in February 2006.
 Workshops by AICP integrity.
-However, ethics is situational and private vendors will also be offered and therefore tricky to implement consisnext year with announcements made as tently.
+However, ethics is situational what form consultation may take, but the and private vendors will also be offered and therefore tricky to implement consisnext year with announcements made as tently.
 Training in ethics is possible from they become available.